Sushmita-Jacob/transit-run/README.md

 https://www.youtube.com/watch?v=GXvNEwu9cgM

 Past the tutorial, the following was added:
+- Buttons to choose difficulty (easy, medium, or hard) or an infinite sandbox mode
+- Different scoring and collision criteria to move on based on difficulty
+- A table showing the history of previous game sessions (includes diffculty, score, time, and collisions)
+- Timed playing sessions (shown on the leaderboard and win/lose screen)
+- A "You won!" and "You lost!" screen easter egg (when the leaderboard is filled up)
+- Ability to replay if won (the tutorial didn't have replay options!)
 - Custom pixel art for water (the tutorial asset looked a little plain)
 - Pixelated background for an old-school arcade feel
-- Buttons to choose difficulty or a sandbox mode
-- Different scoring and collision criteria based on difficulty
-- A "You won!" and "You lost!" screen
-- Timed playing sessions (shown on the win/lose screen)
-- Ability to replay if won
 - Background color and instructions to play the game

 Note for reviewer: